 This soup is all about the vegetables and it is packed with them.

 Onions, celery, carrot, zucchini, chopped canned tomatoes, and finely thinly sliced savoy cabbage.
 Yukon gold potatoes are added as well (no peeling required) to help bulk it up just a bit.
 My mom actually made a very similar soup for us when we were growing up, and I always loved it.

 Hearty and extremely filling, yet you don’t feel weighed down at all.
 It’s the perfect soup to enjoy on a cold and dreary winter day – especially if you have access to good crusty loaf of bread.

 One important tip that I realized after testing this recipe a few times was the importance of fresh (or at least, as fresh as possible!) split red lentils.

 Yes, all lentils at the store are dried.
-But if you’ve been hanging onto a mason jar full of split red lentils for, um, maybe a year – I blame the move – please don’t use those ones for this recipe.
+But if you’ve been hanging onto a mason jar full of split red lentils for, um, maybe a year – I blame the move – please don’t use those for this.

-Older dried lentils tend to dry out even further and will take significantly longer to cook and get tender, so try to find a fresh bag of them at the grocery store or choose them from a bulk bin that gets refreshed often (i.e. not the bag of lentils that has been sitting in your convenience store for three years on the top shelf).
+Older lentils tend to dry out even further and will take significantly longer to cook and become tender.
+Try to find a fresh bag of them at the grocery store or choose them from a bulk bin that gets refreshed often (i.e. not the bag of lentils that has been sitting in your convenience store for three years on the top shelf).